j-arsenault/CapstoneProjectCSharp/README.md

 * Login form
  - [x] Build Login Form
  - [x] Working Hardcoded Login
- - Database Driven Login <--- STILL NEED TO DO WHEN EVERYTHING IS READY TO GO TO THE DATABASE
+ - [x] Database Driven Login <--- STILL NEED TO DO WHEN EVERYTHING IS READY TO GO TO THE DATABASE
  - [x] Username/Password
  - [x] Error message/Acceptance message when logging in
  - [x] Once logged in, Add/Search buttons appear

 * Search Form
  - [x] Build Search Form
- - Ability to search Patients via ID or First/Last Name
+ - [x] Ability to search Patients via First/Last Name
+ - Ability to search Patients via Patient ID
- - Ability to double click a patient and open up their Patient Demographic form
+ - [x] Ability to double click a patient and open up their Patient Demographic form

 * Patient Demographics Form
  - [x] Build Patient Demographics Form
  - [x] Created PatientInfo Class to house the private variables
- - Click add button and all info prints to feedback label
+ - [x] Click add button and all info prints to feedback label
- - Ability to add/update patient records
+ - [x] Ability to add/update patient records
- - Record all patient data
+ - [x] Record all patient data
- - Ability to click Medical History button and be brought to the Medical History Form
+ - [x] Ability to click Medical History button and be brought to the Medical History Form
- - Ability to click "Click For Details" under Insurance Provider and be brought to the Insurance Form
+ - [x] Ability to click "Click For Details" under Insurance Provider and be brought to the Insurance Form
  - Ability to copy patients Address information into the "Emergency Contact" Address information sections

 * Insurance form